paulbrowne-irl/knowledgebase-elastic-rag/readme.md

     * It is sometimes easier to install *only* the minimum Python Dependencies on windows
     * In this case, follow the above instructions on the Windows machine, usng the `requirements-client.txt` file instead.
     * The specifc commans to install the Python Virtual Environment will differ slightly on windows.

+1. Install Docker - standard install (either Docker Desktop, or via WSL-Ubuntu) from https://docs.docker.com/engine/install/ubuntu/
+    * You will also need to install the docker-compose plugin
+    * For most systems this is `sudo apt install docker.io` , then install docker compose `sudo apt-get install docker-compose-plugin`

 1. Setting up the Local LLM - if needed
     * The config file gives the option of passing questions a *private* local LLM using Ollama (e.g. Llama 3.2 from Meta).
 The Docker file can help you run this local LLM.